sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - postprocessor.md

 The postprocessor offers similar data manipulation to the  [Custom Computation](doc:custom-computation) computed field method, but offers greater flexibility because it supports more [extended jsonLogic operations](doc:jsonlogic) and can output an arbitrary schema instead of outputting fields.

-Postprocessor output is available in the `postprocessorOutput` object in the API response and in the `postprocessor` tab in the JSON editor:
+Postprocessor output is available in the `postprocessorOutput` object in the API response and in the **postprocessed** tab in the JSON editor:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/postprocessed_tab.png)